grucloud/grucloud/docusaurus/docs/aws/AwsGettingStarted.md

 Command "gc l -o" executed in 7s
 ```

 > Note that tags have been added to the EC2 Instance, it gives GruCloud a way to identify the resources under its control.
-Unlike other instructure as code tool such as Terraform and Pulumi, GruCloud does not need a _state_ file.
-Hence removing a lot a complexity and issues.
+Unlike other infrastructure as code tools such as Terraform and Pulumi, GruCloud does not need a _state_ file.
+Hence removing a lot of complexity and issues.

 ### Update

 The ec2 instance configuration might change, for instance, let's modify the machine type to `t3.micro` located in _config.js_

-The `plan` command is a read-only command which fetches the live resources and compare them with the targets resources defined in the code.
+The `plan` command is a read-only command which fetches the live resources and compares them with the target resources defined in the code.

 ```sh
 gc plan